-- When an alarm condition occurs, the keypad displays the number(s) of the zone(s) that caused the problem, and displays the type of alarm. - The message remains displayed even after disarming the system, but can be cleared with another "off" sequence.
+- When an alarm condition occurs, the touchpad displays the number(s) of the zone(s) that caused the problem, and displays the type of alarm (e.g., "FIRE"). - The message remains displayed even after disarming the system, but can be cleared with another "off" sequence.